Military Law Issues

 Wills and Trusts

 This webpage provides general will and trust information.
-In particular, emphasis is on Iowa and Michigan information concerning wills and trusts due to my living in Iowa and Michigan and drafting wills and trusts in both states.
+In particular, emphasis is on Michigan information concerning wills and trusts due to my living in Michigan and drafting wills and trusts in that state.
+Consult an attorney for your state.
+This information is not to be considered an attorney-client relationship.
+Wills should be customized to your particular situation.

 Wills are a method to dictate the division of your property following your death, and are an important part of estate planning, but the will must be valid at your death.
 A will must be read to be determined if is valid, as a will only speaks at the death of the signer (the testator) and has no effect until the testator is dead.
 If a will is not valid, then state intestate procedures may apply or the will may be determined to be only partially valid, and partial intestate procedures apply.
 In Michigan, intestate procedures are covered in MCL 700.2101-2114.
 If the will is valid then the will is entered into probate.
 Only an original will can be entered into probate.
 A copy cannot be entered into probate, as it is assumed that if the original cannot be found then the original was purposely destroyed by the testator.

 Wills should be stored in a readily accessible location where they can be easily retrieved upon death, such as a desk drawer.
-Do not place in a safety deposit box, as a safety deposit box is sealed upon the death of the holder and is not unsealed until too late for the will to be retrieved and read.
+Do not place in a safety deposit box, as a safety deposit box is sealed upon the death of the holder and is not unsealed until too late for the will to be retrieved and rea2d.
 Wills can be filed with the probate court, but then it is difficult to change or destroy the will if the testator changes his mind later.
 It is advised to file the will in a desk drawer in a sealed envelope clearly marked as a will.
+Do not give the will to another person to hold.

 Will Changes/ alterations: